BU-CS320/Spring-2019/project/INSTRUCTIONS.md

     {-    Start of multi-line comment
     -}    End of multi-line comment

-    Also include expressions defined by keywords, i.e., if-then-else, let-in, and print.
+    Also include expressions defined by keywords, i.e., Boolean not, if-then-else, let-in, and print.

 Predefined Functions